Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Academic Culture

-Academic Culture approach at Little Owl: Supportive
+Academic Culture approach at Wise Owl: Supportive

-Little Owl has a Supportive approach to Academic Culture (as opposed to Rigorous approach).
+Wise Owl has a Supportive approach to Academic Culture (as opposed to Rigorous approach).

 We provide structure for children to follow with opportunities for them to explore and instill in them a love of learning.
-Our students follow the Ontario curriculum as well as the Little Owl curriculum of enriched arts.
+Our students follow the Ontario curriculum as well as the Wise Owl curriculum of enriched arts.
 We support children's love of learning and curiosity about the world.
 We seek to help guide them along their academic journey both creatively and academically.

 Developmental priorities